trobanga/pifidelity/README.md

 # pifidelity
 Audio player for the rasperry pi with touch screen UI

-To test it change the music path in constants.py to one one your machine.
-It can be mulitple entries seperated by ,
+Adjust the paths in constants.py according to your machine.

 Then start with: # python pifidelity.py -d -s

 -d debug mode if not running on raspberry pi

--s scan music library
+-s scan music library.
+Only needed at first run or when the music data change.

 Enjoy!